Konstantin-Sur/Distribution-Aware-Active-Learning/README.md

 I welcome further research, experimentation, and discussion around this idea.
 If you use or reference this work, please provide clear attribution to the original author.

 ---

+## License

+This document is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

+You may use this work for any purpose, including commercial use, provided that appropriate credit is given to the author and that any modifications are clearly indicated.